Carl Edwards

 Carl Michael Edwards Jr. (born August 15, 1979) is an American former professional stock car racing driver and a current analyst for NASCAR on Prime Video.

-He last competed in the NASCAR Sprint Cup Series, driving the No. 19 Toyota Camry for Joe Gibbs Racing.
+Edwards last competed in the NASCAR Sprint Cup Series, driving the No. 19 Toyota Camry for Joe Gibbs Racing.
 Prior to that, he drove the No. 99 Ford Fusion for Roush Fenway Racing from 2005–2014.
 He won the 2007 NASCAR Busch Series championship and nearly won the 2011 NASCAR Sprint Cup Series title, but lost by a tiebreaker to Tony Stewart.
 Edwards is known for doing a backflip off his car to celebrate his victories.
 In 2023, he was named one of NASCAR's 75 Greatest Drivers, and in 2025, he was inducted into the NASCAR Hall of Fame.

 Early life

 Edwards was born on August 15, 1979, in Columbia, Missouri.
 He graduated from Rock Bridge High School in 1997.
 Edwards initially did not plan to attend college, but he received some state assistance and decided to attend the University of Missouri in his hometown of Columbia.
 After three semesters studying engineering, Edwards decided that university attendance was not working as he pursued his career goals in racing.
 Prior to becoming a full-time driver, Edwards was working as a substitute teacher while pursuing his racing career.